sayofthelor/lore-engine-legacy/README.md

 Extra features include:
 - Improved frame rate counter
-- Aesthetic improvements
+- Aesthetic and customizability improvements
+- Colorblind mode
 - Hitsounds
-- Basic support for two vocal tracks (still sorta buggy)
+- Dual vocal track support
+- Added LUA functions
+- Custom noteskins per-character
 - More to come!

 NOTE: If you're running on Linux, please use the official Linux build instead of running the game through Wine.
 FNF has quite a few input, stuttering, and minimization issues with Wine at the moment.